Recipe: Mango Chili Lime Kraut

 Pack the cabbage into your fermentation jar tightly using your hands and pressing down with your fist.
 Add all liquid released from the cabbage.

 Trim the reserved cabbage leaf into a circle (you can use the base of jar or the lid as a guide).
 Place on top of the packed cabbage and then add the fermentation weight.
 You want the packed cabbage to be completely submerged when weighted.
 If liquid levels are low you can top with a brine by dissolving 1 teaspoon salt to 1 cup water.

+Top with lid and airlock (Need help?
+Check out our How to Assemble Airlock Video).
 Let ferment for 1 week at room temperature out of direct sunlight.
 Transfer finished kraut to jars and move to the refrigerator.
 Discard lime peels before serving.
 Kraut will keep refrigerated for at least 2 months.